 - 7.1 The Localism Act 2011 introduced statutory Neighbourhood Planning in England.
 It enables communities to draw up a Neighbourhood Plan for their area (within certain limits and parameters set by the agreed strategy in the Local Plan).
 Through preparing a Neighbourhood Plan (or a Neighbourhood Development Order) local communities can have a greater say in deciding how the planned development is accommodated in their area.
 These can be taken forward by Town / Parish Councils. - 7.2 Parish and Town Councils can use neighbourhood planning powers to establish general planning policies for the development and use of land in their neighbourhood through the preparation of a Neighbourhood Plan or the granting of planning permission for a specific type of development through a Neighbourhood Development Order. - 7.3 It is the role of the local planning authority to agree the (geographical) neighbourhood planning area.
 Additionally, the local planning authority must provide advice and assistance; hold an examination; and make arrangements for a referendum.
-The District Council has published a planning protocol which outlines how the Council will undertake its statutory duties, and the level and extent of the technical advice and assistance that the Council will provide.
-See Appendix 2 for the planning protocol. - 7.4 Neighbourhood Plans / Orders must be in general conformity with the strategic policies of the Local Plan which the District Council will continue to produce.
-The District Council will continue to produce detailed plans for (geographical and policy) areas where Neighbourhood Plans are not produced by the local community. - 7.5 They must also meet a number of conditions before they can be put to a community referendum and legally come into force.
+The District Council has published a Neighbourhood planning protocol, and this is contained in Appendix 2 of this Statement.
+The protocol outlines how the District Council will undertake its statutory duties, and the level and extent of the technical advice and assistance that the Council will provide. - 7.4 Appendix 3 sets out the guidance specifically designed to support qualifying bodies, which includes Parish or Town Council, on the consultation process relating to the preparation of a Neighbourhood Plan.
+It contains advice on when, who, how and where to consult to ensure effective community engagement.
+It suggests the qualifying body considers the following consultation mechanisms when developing a Plan or Order: - Holding events/exhibitions (where allowed in line with government Covid19 guidance) - Adverts/posters - Letters/flyers to everyone in neighbourhood area - Ouestionnaires/comments forms - Use of websites, social media and e-mail - Notice in parish newsletters/local magazines - Visiting/contacting already established local groups. - 7.5 Neighbourhood Plans / Orders must be in general conformity with the strategic policies of the Local Plan which the District Council will continue to produce. - 7.6 They must also meet a number of conditions before they can be put to a community referendum and legally come into force.
 The conditions ensure that plans are legally compliant and take account of wider policy considerations (e.g. national policy and the Local Plan strategy).

-Neighbourhood Plans do not take effect unless there is a majority of support for it in a local Referendum and the Plan is adopted by the District Council. - 7.6 It will be for those preparing a Neighbourhood Plan to decide how best to consult during the preparation of the document, but they must comply with the Neighbourhood Planning Regulations in place at the time.
-More information about Neighbourhood Planning can be found at: http://planningguidance.planningportal.gov.uk/blog/guidance/neighbourhood-planning/
+Neighbourhood Plans do not take effect unless there is a majority of support for it in a local Referendum and the Plan is adopted by the District Council. - 7.7 It will be for those preparing a Neighbourhood Plan to decide how best to consult during the preparation of the document, but they must comply with the

+Neighbourhood Planning Regulations in place at the time.
+More information about Neighbourhood Planning can be found at:

+Http://planningguidance.planningportal.gov.uk/blog/guidance/neighbourhood-planning/